3mdeb/news-and-ideas/blog/content/post/2020-09-03-trenchboot-multiboot2-support.md

 ### Starting Xen

-Because of change to bootloader data format both bootloader and Landing Zone must be rebuilt.
+Because of the change to bootloader data format both bootloader and Landing Zone must be rebuilt.
 We don't need to bother with rebuilding Linux kernel - Xen starts it through the usual entry point, not the Secure Launch one.
 The rebuild is needed for starting Linux directly, though.
 Below are the links to the